• Skip to primary navigation

 Ginger Garlic Paste is an essential ingredient made in Indian homes which comes handy for making lot of curries & dishes.
 Ginger Garlic Paste has medicinal value with ginger's digestion properties & garlic's antioxidant properties.
 How to make Ginger Garlic Paste at home is explained here with step by step pictures and video.

-Ginger Garlic Paste is a ground or crushed mixture of fresh ginger garlic.
+Ginger Garlic Paste is a ground or crushed mixture of fresh ginger and garlic.
 Usually my mom makes it fresh every time at home using a grindstone / mortar & pestle.
-When we are running for time in the modern age, I prefer making it in large quantity and store it.
+When we are running for time in the modern age, I prefer making it in large quantities and store it.
 This is a quite essential item used in everyday cooking.
-Lets learn how to make ginger garlic paste recipe with step by step instructions and video.

 About Ginger Garlic Paste

 Ginger Garlic Paste is one of the quite essentails in our day to day cooking.
-Nothing can beat the flavour and aroma of fresh paste I agree but it is really time consuming to grind small batches everytime for our cooking so I always have a premade paste in fridge to get my cooking activities get done quicker.
+Nothing can beat the flavour and aroma of fresh ginger garlic I agree but it is really time consuming to grind small batches every time for our cooking so I always have a premade paste in fridge to get my cooking activities get done quicker.

 Ginger Garlic Paste Ingredients